 Entering the subject of measuring I have one request for the people of precision.
 Please don't over complicate things with specifications that an ell is really only 1.842 feet.
 Proper ratio of component parts is what is important not the exact scale.
-Embrace the simplicity, put away your micrometers and allow the ell to be two feet.
-AMEN....
+Embrace the simplicity and allow the ell to be two feet for the sake of discussion.

 The Grund drawing has a line of text along the bottom that has not been translated, published or even discussed much by Bessler enthusiasts.
-The text begins with a blended NB that appears to be Latin for: Note well.
-You will find it scattered throughout Bessler's books often somewhat randomly.
-When one of these NB figures pop up we need to pay even closer attention to the material and or search for alternative thoughts and viewpoints.(1)
+The text begins with a blended NB that appears to be Latin for: Note well, or "This is very important, pay attention !!!".
+You will find these NB's scattered throughout some of Bessler's books, particularly in MT.
+When one of these NB figures pop up I tend to pay even closer attention to the material and or search hard for what is being identified or emphasized.

 When you look closely at the measuring stick, below, you will see that the smallest marks should indicate inches.
 The problem is that the first half of a foot foot has seven marks and the second half foot has the correct number six.